Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: An efficient, polynomial-time algorithm

 \subsection{An efficient algorithm that finds minimum cost edge cover}

 Algorithm \ref{alg: find min-cost edge cover} transforms the problem of finding a minimum cost edge cover into an optimal non-bipartite matching problem (\citealp{schrijver2003combinatorial}), the computation complexity of which is $O(|V|^3)$ in a graph with $|V|$ vertices.
 Algorithm \ref{alg: find min-cost edge cover} returns a minimum cost edge cover $F^\ast$; we may further process $F^\ast$ as described in the proof of Proposition \ref{prop: min cost edge cover yields an optimal partition} to obtain $F^\ast_{\text{star}}$, a minimum cost edge cover consisting of all stars.
-It is evident that the complexity of finding a minimum cost edge cover is the same as optimal non-bipartite matching.
-The algorithm is further illustrated in Figure \ref{fig: schematic plot of finding an edge cover}.
-We will refer to the subclassification scheme induced by $F^\ast_{\text{star}}$ as a ``non-bipartite full match design".
+The complexity of finding a minimum cost edge cover is the same as optimal non-bipartite matching.
+The algorithm is further illustrated in Supplementary Material D. We will refer to the subclassification scheme induced by $F^\ast_{\text{star}}$ as a ``non-bipartite full match design."